-Here’s a list of popular food and drink remedies that can help when you feel queasy.
+Here’s a list of popular food and drink remedies that can help when you feel queasy:

 1. Frequent, small meals and snacks